farhanirani/python-pygame/README.md

 I created the classic space invaders game using pygame moduleof python.
 I used sprite classes to create varioius sprites for this project.All the images and sound I used are there in the image and sound folders.

+### Snake game
+I created the rtro snake game but here you have to avoid the window boundaries.
+The more you eat the bigger your snake gets.
+Added opening menu screen and ending screen with background music.
+Attaching all the assests with it in the repositories